NicolasKlenert/topology-traits/README.md

 - distance to be the length of the shortest path between the elements and
 - the points lying between the elements to be exactly the points on the shortest path.

-For certain elements calculating the shortest path between two elements may be costly, such the trait `Topology` allows to implement the calculation of the shortest path separately.
+For certain elements, calculating the shortest path between two elements may be costly, such the trait `Topology` allows to implement the calculation of the shortest path separately.
 Such algorithms are able to use this trait to gain performance if they need multiple properties between two elements.

 ## Crate Features